rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 To be clear, these are created spirits.
 Our [modern](../modern-views/index.md) worldview would say these are "emergent" patterns, mere by-products of human nature.
-However, any ideology or any principality acts with conscious agency, which in the ancient world (and in Scripture) was referred to as a spirit or even as a god.
+However, any ideology or any principality acts with conscious agency, which in the ancient world (and in Scripture) was referred to as a spirit or even as a "god".